harnettd/four-card-feature-section/README.md

 ### Built with

 - HTML5
-- CSS including CSS Grid using the OOCSS methodology
+- CSS including Flexbox using the OOCSS methodology
 - Sass

 ### What I learned